wimpysworld/nix-config/README.md

 └── flake.nix
 ```

-The NixOS and Home Manager configurations are in the `nixos` and `home-manager` directories respectively, they are structured in the same way with `_mixins` directories that contain the mixin configurations that are used to compose the final configuration.
+The NixOS and Home Manager configurations are in the `nixos` and `home-manager` directories respectively, they are structured in the same way with `_mixins` directories that contain the configurations applied via mixin pattern that compose the final configuration.
 The `pkgs` directory contains my custom local packages with package overlays in the `overlays` directory.
 The `secrets` directory contains secrets managed by [sops-nix].
 The `default.nix` files in the root of each directory are the entry points.

 ### The Shell 🐚

 Fish shell 🐟️ with [powerline-go](https://github.com/justjanne/powerline-go) and a collection of tools that deliver a *"[Modern Unix]"* experience.
-The base system has a firewall enabled and also includes [OpenSSH], [sops-nix] for secret management, [Tailscale], [Distrobox](./nixos/_mixins/features/distrobox/default.nix) and, of course, a delightfully configured [micro]. (*Fight me!* 🥊) My [common scripts](./nixos/_mixins/configs) are (slowly) being migrated to declarative Nix-managed scripts.
+The base system has a firewall enabled and also includes [OpenSSH], [sops-nix] for secret management, [Tailscale], [Distrobox](./nixos/_mixins/features/distrobox/default.nix) and, of course, a delightfully configured [micro]. (*Fight me!* 🥊) My own scripts are (slowly) being migrated to [NixOS scripts](./nixos/_mixins/scripts) or [Home Manager scripts](./home-manager/_mixins/scripts) to provide declarative, reproducible and `shellcheck` validated tooling 🧰

 ![fastfetch on Phasma](.github/screenshots/fastfetch.png)